neisip/StronglyTypedNotifications/README.md

 - [x] Strongly typed payload (using safe api around Objective-C lightweight generics)
 - [x] Makes sure only one NSNotificationName exists for Notification and Observer
+- [x] You have pointer to sender from recieved notification!
 - [x] Interoperable with Swift!
 - [x] Autounsubscribtion on NotificationToken deallocation!